 How to Become a Freemason

 Freemasonry is the oldest, largest Fraternity in the world.
-Its members have included Kings, Presidents, Prime Ministers, Statesmen, Generals, Admirals, Supreme Court Chief Justices, corporate CEOs, opera stars, movie stars, and probably, your next-door neighbor.
+Members have included Kings, Presidents, Prime Ministers, Statesmen, Generals, Admirals, Supreme Court Chief Justices, corporate CEOs, celebrities, and probably, your next-door neighbor.

-Do you believe that there is such a thing as honor and that a man has a responsibility to act with honor in everything he does?
+Do you believe that there is such a thing as honor and that a man is responsible for acting with honor in everything he does?

 Masonic lessons teach a principle.
 Masons believe that a life not founded on honor is hollow and empty and that a man who acts without honor is less than a man.